Category: Data

 • Salary

-The word “data” is used in many contexts and is also used in ordinary conversations frequently.
+The word “data” is frequently used in many contexts and ordinary conversations.
 Data is Latin for “those that are given” (the singular form is “datum”).
 Data may therefore be thought of as the results of observation.
-In this post, we will see about quantitative and qualitative variables too.
+In this post, we will learn about quantitative qualitative variables with examples.

 Data are collected in many aspects of everyday life.

-• Statements given to a police officer or physician or psychologist during an interview are data.
+• Statements given to a police officer, physician, or psychologist during an interview are data.

 • So are the correct and incorrect answers given by a student on a final examination.